-FRom the early 1990s to around the early 2000s Takeshita Street was a pretty reliable place to get your hands on fake Japanese and American street brands.
-However, it was until the metropolitan government took a stronger stance on fake goods that the market for these kind of things started disappearing.
+From the early 1990s to around the early 2000s, Takeshita Street was a pretty reliable place to get your hands on fake Japanese and American street brands.
+However, it wasn't until the metropolitan government took a stronger stance on fake goods that the market for these kinds of things started disappearing.

 The street itself is only about 400m long but is home to over 100 different little stores!
-There's a couple of the major chains like The Body Shop, McDonald's, 7-Eleven, and Daiso however most of them are small independent shops that carry an array of goods and unique styles.
+There's a couple of the major chains like The Body Shop, McDonald's, 7-Eleven, and Daiso, however, most other shops are small independent ones that carry an array of goods and unique styles.

 What's on the street?

 The top of Takeshita Street

 As you walk across the street to the main entrance make sure you take the obligatory selfie in front of the sign with the big moving crowd in the background!